-2. Study at a one of the leading UK University
+2. Study at one of the leading UK Universities

 Our four-year Flying Start programme can be studied at Newcastle University Business School, Henley Business School at the University of Reading, Nottingham University Business School and Alliance Manchester Business School at the University of Manchester.

 Find out more about each programme on the University websites:

 We offer a competitive financial package to support your time on the degree:

 The Institute of Chartered Accountants in England and Wales (ICAEW) is a world-leading professional membership organisation that promotes, develops and supports over 150,000 Chartered Accountants worldwide.
 On the degree you will complete 12/15 exams and nearly half of the 450 days needed to be an ICAEW Chartered Accountant.
 Whether you aspire to be an accountant, an auditor or a professional in any business or finance career path, the ACA qualification that you gain will give you a Flying Start in your career.